willswats/nixos-config/README.md

 ## Installing NixOS

-1. Get the latest NixOS GNOME ISO from [here](https://releases.nixos.org/?prefix=nixos/unstable/).
+1. Download the NixOS Plasma ISO from [here](https://nixos.org/download.html).
-2. Write the NixOS GNOME ISO to a USB and boot into it.
+2. Write the NixOS Plasma ISO to a USB and boot into it.
 3. Run the installer and set the following:
    - Username and password
    - Use the same password for the administrator account
-   - Desktop: No desktop
+   - Desktop: Plasma
    - Allow unfree packages
    - Erase the disk
    - Enable swap with hibernation (desktop and laptop)